Pernils74/Homeassistent-Hargassner/README.md

 {{ states('sensor.boiler_telnet').split(" ") [24] + "   Acc temp bottom" }}
 </code>

-You can edit this sensor skeleton
+You can match it in this sensor skeleton.

 <code>
  sensor:
   - platform: tcp